cepheus-info/wiki-storage/cloud-native/kubernetes/kubernetes-getting-started.md

   ```

 - Use kubernetes behind a proxy
 	As checked journalctl, found there's a connection problem that access https://k8s.gcr.io failed.
-So we need to setup a VPN or Shadowsocks connection before we can start use it.
+In China, we need to setup a VPN or Shadowsocks connection before we can start use it.

 	An example is using shadowsocks via host machine inside vm.
 Refer to [using shadowsocks via host machine](/en/linux/using-shadow-socks-via-host-machine) for more information.

-  And we need to configure http_proxy correctly in /etc/environment
+  And next we need to configure http_proxy correctly in /etc/environment
 ```bash
 HTTPS_PROXY=http://192.168.74.1:1080
 HTTP_PROXY=http://192.168.74.1:1080